CHAPTER Rev 2400

 A tax preparer shall be deemed to have acted with willful neglect or

-intentional disregard when the preparer fails:
+intentional disregard when the tax preparer fails:

-(1) To comply with a statutory provision
+(1) To comply with a statutory provision interpreted

-interpreted in an opinion of the
+in an opinion of the

-tax return; or
+enterprise tax return; or

-(3) Review a statute, rule or court case that
+(3) Review a statute, administrative rule,

-addresses the proper treatment of an item or issue.
+or court case that addresses the proper treatment of an item or issue.

 (e)

-understate the business enterprise’s tax liability.
+attempt to understate the business enterprise’s tax liability.

 (f)